dblock/code.dblock.org/_posts/2010/2010-07-17-remoteinstall-test-framework-12-released.markdown

 dblog_post_id: 115
 ---

-I’ve released the [RemoteInstaller Test Framework 1.2](https://github.com/dblock/remoteinstall).
-It’s the second open-source release, and I am pleased to see some community adoption.
+I've released the [RemoteInstaller Test Framework 1.2](https://github.com/dblock/remoteinstall).
+It's the second open-source release, and I am pleased to see some community adoption.
 RemoteInstall is a system for automated testing based on VMWare technology and makes it easy to install software and execute tests against it.

 The most important features in 1.2 include support for user-defined exit codes, support for rebooting between installers and passing snapshot-specific parameters around.